Which of the following best describes the primary difference betw... | Study Prep in Pearson+

-Which of the following best describes the primary difference between financial accounting, managerial accounting, and tax accounting?
+Which of the following best describes the primary difference between financial accounting and managerial accounting?

 A